alexanderduring/notes/git/branching-model.md

     $ git checkout -b release-1.2.0 develop

+To set up the upstream branch use this:

+    $ git push -u origin release-1.2.0

+This creates a remote branch with the same name and connects it to your local branch for easy pushing / pulling.

 ### Finishing a release branch ###

 First the release branch is merged back into `master` and tagged for deployment.